Jackson Hately

 Jackson Hately (born 21 October 2000) is a former Australian rules footballer who last played for the Adelaide Football Club in the Australian Football League (AFL).
 He previously played for and currently plays for in the VFL.

 Early career

 Born in Canberra before growing up in Adelaide.
-Hately played 12 SANFL games for Central District in 2018 as a seventeen year old.
+Hately played 12 South Australian National Football League (SANFL) games for Central District in 2018 as a seventeen year old.
 He won All-Australian selection for his performances for South Australia in the NAB Under-18 National Championships.
-He was selected as a first round pick #14 in the 2018 national draft.
+He was selected as a first round pick, and number 14 overall in the 2018 national draft.